thinkshout/thinkwp-starter-theme/README.md

 - `print.bundle` Bundle the print stylesheet for production.
 - `theme.build.prod` Create the production build.
 - `theme.build.dev` Create the development build.
+- `theme.build.admin` Create the admin build for WP-Admin.
 - `theme.watch` Start the watch of the project in development mode (aliased to `npm start`)